mongoose4791/gog-receipts/README.md

 official GOG purchase receipts, providing easy access for tax, documentation, and long-term preservation.

-Note on OS support: This project targets Linux only.
-We adhere strictly to Linux XDG conventions for configuration and do not support Windows or macOS paths/environments.

 ## Compatibility

 - Operating system: Linux only.
 Windows and macOS are not supported;
 - Runtime: Node.js 20+ only.
 While Node 18+ may happen to work during development, the project targets Node 20 for CI and local development.
-- Irrelevance of legacy compatibility: Supporting older Node versions or legacy environments is out of scope.
-We avoid shims/polyfills and prefer modern, standard APIs (ESM modules, global fetch, node:test).
-Requests to add complexity solely to support older versions will not be accepted.

 ## Setup